paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-005-special-and-incentive-pays.md

 **(d) Maximum Bonus Amount.—**

 (1) A member may enter into an agreement under this section, or reenlist or voluntarily extend the member’s enlistment, more than once to receive a bonus under this section.
-However, a member may not receive a total of more than $200,000 (or $100,000 in the case of a reserve component member) in payments under this section.
+However, a member may not receive a total of more than $200,000 (or $100,000 in the case of a reserve component member or a member of the Space Force not on sustained duty) in payments under this section.

 (2) The limitation in paragraph (1) on the total bonus payments that a member may receive under this section does not apply with respect to an officer who is assigned duties as a health care professional.